Updated December 11, 2019

 Festival of Currulao (August), featuring much of the marimba music and chants that have been declared a UNESCO Intangible World Heritage.

-Hotels, hostals, camping (Isla del Morro).
+Hotels, hostels, camping (Isla del Morro).
 Note: Tumaco gets very crowded during Colombian holidays.

 Rainbow trout (El Encano at Laguna de la Cocha)